 This allows one of the signals to be zero.

-When only noise is present all dots in the plot are randomly spread over the plot (assuming both antennas have the same noise floor level as with the two orthogonal loops!):
+When only noise is present all dots in the plot are randomly spread over the plot (assuming both antennas have different polarization and the same noise floor level as with the two orthogonal loops!):

 When a single man-made noise source is present the dots will be concentrated around the corresponding phase difference P and amplitude ratio R. See next plot.
 With increasing amplitude of the man-made noise source the dots will be increasingly concentrated.